AutoGraph-R1: End-to-End Reinforcement Learning for Knowledge Graph Construction: Related Work

 Reinforcement learning (RL) \citep{kaelbling_reinforcement_1996} offers a powerful framework for optimizing the sequential decision-making capabilities of LLMs by enabling them to learn through environmental interaction and reward feedback \citep{kaufmann_survey_2024, xi_survey_2025}.
 As LLMs have become more powerful through fine-tuning, methodological advances—from Reinforcement Learning from Human Feedback (RLHF) \citep{ouyang_training_2022} to more scalable and cost-effective algorithms like Proximal Policy Optimization (PPO) \citep{schulman_proximal_2017}, Dynamic Sampling Policy Optimization (DAPO) \citep{yu_dapo_2025}, and Group Relative Policy Optimization (GRPO) \citep{deepseek-ai_deepseek-r1_2025}—have enabled successful applications in diverse domains, including open-domain retrieval and scientific discovery. \citep{zheng_automation_2025, yu_mathcalb-coder_2024, zhu_convsearch-r1_2025, shen_vlm-r1_2025}.

-Prior to its widespread adoption for LLM alignment, RL had been explored for knowledge base tasks, such as bidirectional text-to-graph conversion \citep{dognin_regen_2021}.
+Prior to its widespread adoption for LLM alignment, RL had been explored for knowledge base tasks, such as bidirectional text-to-graph conversion \citep{dognin_regen_2021} and abductive reasoning over knowledge graphs \citep{bai_advancing_2024}.
 More recently, RL has proven effective in training LLMs to interact with external tools, such as search engines \citep{jin_search-r1_2025, jiang_s3_2025, li_towards_2025, zhang_web_2025, jiang_deepretrieval_2025}.
 Notably, frameworks like Graph-R1 \citep{luo_graph-r1_2025} have shown that RL can teach an LLM to effectively navigate graph-structured tools to improve retrieval.
 However, these works use RL to learn a policy for navigating or querying an existing knowledge source.
-Our approach is fundamentally different: we use RL to learn a policy for constructing the knowledge source itself.
-To our knowledge, this is the first application of RL to directly optimize a KG's structure based on its measured utility in a downstream reasoning task.
+Our approach is fundamentally different: we use RL to learn a policy for constructing the knowledge source from raw text.
+While work like \citep{zhang_collaborative_2025} utilizes RL to complete or refine existing KGs during reasoning, to our knowledge, this is the first application of RL to directly optimize end-to-end graph generation from corpora based on its measured utility in a downstream task.
 This distinction forms the motivation for AutoGraph-R1.